YavinOwens/WebsiteAgeVerification_poc/README.md

 ---

-**Note**: This tool analyzes publicly accessible website content.
+**Note**: This tool analyses publicly accessible website content.
 Always comply with applicable laws and website terms of service when conducting audits.

+additionally this is for learning purposes and should not be used for malicious purposes.